Of all of the changes that 2020 has brought, one area that particularly interests me is how it has transformed our relationship with food.

 People across the country shared sourdough starters and baking tips.
 Staples such as flour were some of the first products to sell out, as supermarkets struggled to respond to a rapid surge in demand.
 At one stage I even resorted to buying a 12.5kg bag of flour online, after weeks of failing to find it instore.
 The quality was so much better than what I can normally buy in the supermarket that I'll do this again when it eventually runs out.

-The evidence for the benefits of fresher, less processed food is clear
+The evidence for the benefits of fresher, less processed food is clear.
+Besides boosting the nutritional value of what you eat, it can significantly reduce the risk of a number of cancers.

 In case you think this was just a phase, there's evidence that some of the new habits formed during lockdown have stuck, even in parts of the country where restrictions have eased.
 Search-engine data shows that the number of searches for 'sourdough recipe' is more than double normal levels, some six months after lockdowns first started.